johnbow/numpy-equation-parser/README.md

 f()
 >>> 7.3890560989306495
 ```
-By calling the equation object the passed arguments set the variables accordingly.
+By calling the expression object the passed arguments set the variables accordingly.
 If no name
 is provided they are set in alphabetical order.
 ```python
 f = parser.parse("sqrt(x^2 - y^2)")